dylan-robins/dosun-fuwari-solver/readme.md

 ## To do

 + Fix `gen_ncf()`:
-    + Need to test on zones which have more than 3 cases to see if it matches what we want
+    + Need to test on zones which have more than 3 boxes to see if it confirms what we expected.
 + [Feature] Merge scripts into one coherent program
 + [Feature] Add functions to export/import DIMACS files
 + [Feature] Add GUI to save/load grids/DIMACS files